zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 [^email-anecdote]: As the comment's "Scenario I" makes clear, it's possible that examples might be lacking in early-stage work, but that can be acceptable if the incompleteness of the work is clearly indicated.

     In a recent email exchange with Achmiz, he tentatively claimed to notice a social trend while expressing uncertainty "that it's a real trend and not just motivated perception."
 I said, "I didn't notice this.
 Examples?"
-Achmiz replied that he "[had]n't been keeping track" because he "hadn't anticipate[d] this conversation" but that he'd "be on the lookout for it henceforth, though."
+Achmiz replied that he "[had]n't been keeping track" because he "[had]n't anticipate[d] this conversation" but that he'd "be on the lookout for it henceforth, though."
 So my request for examples went unanswered—but for a casual email exchange, this was fine!
 We both knew that the question wasn't an attack.
-It was just that, if I hadn't independently noticed the same thing and he hadn't cached examples, that meant we should both put more weight on the motivated perception hypothesis until examples could be found.
+It was just that, if I hadn't independently noticed the same thing and he hadn't cached examples, that meant I should put relatively more weight on the motivated perception hypothesis until confirmatory examples could be found.

 To be clear, if someone _disagreed_ with Achmiz _on the intellectual merits_ about the usefulness of formative evaluations or requests for examples for reaching correct conclusions, that would be really interesting.
 I'm sure Achmiz would be happy to discuss it (if he were still allowed to talk).

 The thing that's so morally disgusting about Achmiz's detractors is that they don't even pretend to care about the intellectual merits!
 The complaints aren't about Achmiz being wrong, only about him causing people to feel insulted and attacked and discouraged.
 What can one even say to such people?
 [One simply despairs](https://www.readthesequences.com/Created-Already-In-Motion) of [explaining the obvious problem with shutting out information that makes you feel bad](https://www.lesswrong.com/posts/MjutwGzoLrTTodeTf/hazards-of-selection-effects-on-approved-information-1), when the explanation itself would make them feel bad.

-On the banning post, the same user who claimed it's impossible for people to overcome their feelings of hurt and attack [pleads for less prominent posts to not be criticized](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=GjtZY7pg9LRB2mwMi), only "engaged with by a charitable volunteer as a teacher might respond to a student", because "There are selection effects on who stays in the community under these conditions."
+On the banning post, the same user who claimed it's impossible for people to overcome their feelings of hurt and attack [pleads for posts from less prominent authors to not be criticized](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=GjtZY7pg9LRB2mwMi), only "engaged with by a charitable volunteer as a teacher might respond to a student", because "There are selection effects on who stays in the community under these conditions."

 Indeed, selection effects are important.
 For example, a _Less Wrong_ that persecutes Said Achmiz is selecting for _bullshitters who don't care whether what they say is true or false_.
 Because people who care about whether they're telling the truth want to be held accountable!
 They want to be criticized![^want-criticism] They want people to ask questions about their work!
 Probably, they want people to ask questions about their work even if they personally won't have time to respond, because they understand the concept of a public comment section in which other people might be able to answer!

 [^want-criticism]: Because if they can't answer the criticisms, they learn something, and if they can, they gain more justified confidence in their ideas.
 An idea is more likely to be right if someone tried to prove it wrong and failed—but for that to happen, critics have to be allowed to try.

-One would have hoped that the moderation team and high-karma voting userbase would care about maintaining a culture that either reforms or ejects bullshitters and valorizes people who care whether what they say is true, as contrasted to persecuting the people who care about whether what they say is true in order to protect the fragile emotions of bullshitters.
+One would have hoped that the moderation team would care about maintaining a culture that valorizes people who care whether what they say is true and either reforms or ejects bullshitters, as contrasted to persecuting the people who care about whether what they say is true in order to protect the delicate emotions of bullshitters.

-And yet Pace [writes disapprovingly](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=BJ2j8sQThHzDYNFo9) and somehow with a straight face of "any commenter being able to demand answers to questions at the risk of the post-author's status".
+And yet Pace [writes disapprovingly](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=BJ2j8sQThHzDYNFo9) and somehow with a straight face of "any commenter being able to demand answers to questions at the risk of the post-author's status[.]"

 Well, _yes!_ How did Pace think status worked, exactly?
 "Status" is just other people's beliefs about you.
 People are going to update their beliefs about you based on their observations of your behavior. _Your status is always at risk._[^status-risk]